yuanweixin/nimly/README.md

 * Support for bison style %left, %right, %nonassoc declarations, as well as rule level %prec declarations to use in conflict resolution.
 * Output text description of the grammar, conflict count, parser automaton, when -d:nimydebug is defined.
 * Output dot file of the parser automaton, when -d:nimygraphviz is passed.
+* Ad hoc error recovery using error token, as described in Modern Compiler Implementation in ML, p.76.
+I believe this is similar to what yacc/bison does.
+Fwiw it is basically the algorithm described in [PLY documentation](https://www.dabeaz.com/ply/ply.html#ply_nn29).

   ### WIP
 * Replace the original lexer code by [lexim](https://github.com/yuanweixin/lexim) which is a high performance scanner library.
 The original lexer code ran slower, was implemented in a way that ran too long at compile time, and had a bug where it crashes if a token does not fit the buffer.
-* Ad hoc error recovery using error token similar to bison, which is very important for any practical use of a parsing library.
+Lexim encodes the dfa in a goto loop which is faster, calls out to an executable to process the dfa instead of using the compiler vm, and uses strings instead of buffer, so it doesn't suffer from these problems.

 # Possible future extensions